Society and Substance Abuse: Nature vs Nurture

 The debate between nature and nurture goes back to the dawn of time.
 As long as humans have been curious, debates about the origin or cause of such problems as substance abuse have existed.

 In the last half-century, much progress has been made in understanding that substance abuse is a disease; however, the exact cause of the disorder is still not fully known.
 As medical research and genetics push forward, our understanding of how genetic variations influence behavior.

-Still, even if one has a critical gene, it seems that often there must be some sort of environmental stimuli that causes the activation of said gene, thus causing the individual’s sensitivity to a given substance.
+Still, even if one has a critical gene, it seems that often there must be some environmental stimuli that causes the activation of said gene, thus causing the individual’s sensitivity to a given substance.
 This, of course, is somewhat simplified.

-Most likely, the more research unveils, the more clearly it will prove that both nature and nurture play a part in determining whether an individual becomes addicted to a given substance or not.
+Most likely, the more research unveiled, the more clearly it will prove that both nature and nurture play a part in determining whether an individual becomes addicted to a given substance or not.
 More broadly, nature and nurture are likely to play a part in all other behaviors and idiosyncrasies of human existence.

 The debate should not cease, given how far we are from having such god-like knowledge of what and how we are made such that individual choice is less influential than the dominos of one’s life.